Prince Harry And Meghan Markle Engagement: Everything You Need To Know

 Is Meghan moving to London?

 The 36-year-old Los Angeles-born actress has made a lot of changes to her life since dating Harry.
 In April, she permanently shut down her lifestyle blog, The Tig.
 She also reportedly moved out of her Toronto pad to prepare for her big move to London.
-More recently, Deadline revealed that she will not be returning as a series regular in Suits Season 8.
+More recently, Deadline revealed that she would not be returning as a series regular in Suits Season 8.

-It was revealed that Meghan will move into Prince Harry’s two-bedroom Nottingham Cottage, which is close to Prince William and Kate Middleton’s residence.
+It was revealed that Meghan would move into Prince Harry’s two-bedroom Nottingham Cottage, which is close to Prince William and Kate Middleton’s residence.
 The insider added that there are “no plans for them to live separately” and that Harry wants his brother and sister-in-law to help make the transition easy for his girlfriend.

 Meghan Markle’s rescue dogs, Bogart and Guy, will have to go through a very specific process before they can move in with her in the U.K. A source explained that they will have to be microchipped and given a vaccination for rabies.
-They will also require treatment against tapeworm and all of their vaccinations must be properly documented.
+They would also require treatment against tapeworm and all of their vaccinations must be properly documented.

-When is Prince Harry and Meghan Markle’s wedding?
+When will Prince Harry and Meghan Markle’s wed?

 Although there hasn’t been any announcement from the couple yet, a source revealed that a summer wedding is expected.